Are Scandal & How to Get Away With Murder Crossing Over? See the Kerry Washington Photo That Has Us Wondering

 Olivia Pope, what are you up to?

-In the photo, Washington sits, dressed in full Liv Pope attire, on a bench in what is clearly the courthouse set of HTGAWM.
-"Hey Ms @violadavis check it out," she captioned the post.
-"This spot look familiar?!
-Where are you?"
+It's crossover time.
+Scandal creator Shonda Rhimes and How to Get Away With Murder's Peter Nowalk both confirmed the crossover and meeting of Olivia Pope and Viola Davis' Annalise Keating on Twitter.
+"People.
+It's happening. @petenowalk, you ready for this? #TGITCrossover #HowtoGetAwaywithScandal," Rhimes tweeted.

-So what exactly is going on here?
-Are we in for an epic meet-up between Liv and Viola Davis' Annalise Keating?
-Or could this just be an instance of Scandal using an available set on their studio lot?
-(Scandal and HTGAWM both film on the same lot in Los Angeles.)
+People.
+It's happening. @petenowalk, you ready for this? #TGITCrossover #HowtoGetAwaywithScandal pic.twitter.com/laROhxbeu8— shonda rhimes (@shondarhimes) January 3, 2018

-Whatever's going on, the powers that be aren't talking.
-Reps for ABC and Shonda Rhimes' Shondaland shingle had no comment when asked about the photo.
+Reps for ABC and Shonda Rhimes' Shondaland shingle had no comment when asked about the photo, but Rhimes took to Twitter to confirm the news.
+The script page teased above features the first meeting between the iconic ABC characters.

 Hey @KerryWashington, guess where I am?! pic.twitter.com/WKKJzrQcJx— Viola Davis (@violadavis) January 3, 2018